The Holocaust Industry: Reviews and critiques

-Donald D. Denton, reviewing the book for Terrorism and Political Violence journal, noted that it "will be valuable as an historical piece of research and of interest to those who now attempt to deal with the contemporary genocides and the subsequent generations of children of those who endured such horrors".
+Donald D. Denton, editor of the journal Terrorism and Political Violence, observed that The Holocaust Industry "will be valuable as an historical piece of research and of interest to those who now attempt to deal with the contemporary genocides and the subsequent generations of children of those who endured such horrors".
+Denton opined that the controversial book "probably cost [Finkelstein] ... tenure at DePaul University".

-Wolfgang Benz stated to Le Monde: "It is impossible to learn anything from Finkelstein's book.
+Wolfgang Benz stated in Le Monde: "It is impossible to learn anything from Finkelstein's book.
 At best, it is interesting for a psychotherapist."
-Jean Birnbaum publishing in the same venue added that Norman Finkelstein "hardly cares about nuance" and Rony Brauman wrote in the preface to the French edition (L'Industrie de l'Holocauste, Paris, La Fabrique, 2001) that some assertions of Finkelstein (especially on the impact of the Six-Day War) are wrong, others being pieces of "propaganda".
+In the same newspaper, Jean Birnbaum faulted Finkelstein for an approach that "hardly cares about nuance".
+Rony Brauman wrote in the preface to the French edition (L'Industrie de l'Holocauste, Paris, La Fabrique, 2001) that some assertions by Finkelstein (especially on the impact of the Six-Day War) are wrong, others being pieces of "propaganda".

-Historian Peter Novick, whose work Finkelstein described as providing the "initial stimulus" for The Holocaust Industry, said in the July 28, 2000 issue of London's The Jewish Chronicle that Finkelstein's book is replete with "false accusations", "egregious misrepresentations", "absurd claims" and "repeated mis-statements" ("A charge into darkness that sheds no light").
-Finkelstein replied to the allegations by Novick on his website, replying to five "specific charges", and criticizing his opponents' "intellectual standards".
+Peter Novick, whose The Holocaust in American Life Finkelstein had credited with providing the "initial stimulus" for The Holocaust Industry, said in the July 28, 2000 issue of The Jewish Chronicle that Finkelstein's book is replete with "false accusations", "egregious misrepresentations", "absurd claims" and "repeated mis-statements" ("A charge into darkness that sheds no light").
+Finkelstein replied on his website to five specific charges made by Novick, and then more broadly attacked the "intellectual standards" of his opponents.

-Historian Hasia Diner described Peter Novick and Finkelstein of being "harsh critics of American Jewry from the left," and challenged the notion in their books that American Jews did not begin to commemorate the Holocaust until after 1967.
+Historian Hasia Diner characterized both Finkelstein and Novick as "harsh critics of American Jewry from the left", and challenged "the myth of silence" put forth by the two authors that American Jews did not begin to commemorate the Holocaust until after 1967.

-Andrew Ross, reviewing the book for Salon, wrote:

-On the issue of reparations, he barely acknowledges the wrongs committed by the Swiss and German institutions — the burying of Jewish bank accounts, the use of slave labor — that gave rise to the recent reparations drive.
-The fear that the reparations will not wind up in the hands of those who need and deserve them most is a legitimate concern.
-But the idea that survivors have been routinely swindled by Jewish institutions is a gross distortion.
-The chief reason why survivors have so far seen nothing of the $1.25 billion Swiss settlement, reached in 1998, is that U.S. courts have yet to rule on a method of distribution.
-On other reparations and compensation settlements, the Claims Conference, a particular bete noire of Finkelstein, says that it distributed approximately $220 million to individual survivors in 1999 alone.
+Andrew Ross, reviewing the book for Salon, said that Finkelstein downplays documented wrongdoing by Swiss and German institutions in the reparations process and exaggerates claims that Jewish organizations routinely swindled Holocaust survivors, arguing that delays in compensation were largely due to legal and procedural factors rather than institutional malfeasance.

 Alvin Hirsch Rosenfeld wrote that The Holocaust Industry "is representative of a polemical engagement with the Holocaust" that places it in line with a number of other works by "critics of Holocaust consciousness, all of whom stress the utilitarian function of memory", and who see many modern references to The Holocaust as "means of enhancing ethnic identity and advancing political agendas of one kind or another".
 Rosenfeld also noted that the book presents those ideas in a very "harsh and inflammatory way."

-It has been suggested by the editor of Terrorism and Political Violence journal that the book "probably cost [Finkelstein] ... tenure at DePaul University".